benfmiller/cnotes/cnotes.md

 // prints aliases, functions, or destination of executable

 id {user, optional}
-prints details about current user or details about user given
+// prints details about current user or details about user given

+uuidgen
+// generated new uuid/guid

 }}
 ## files {{